po1manov/101249541_comp3123_labtest2/README.md

 ![toronto.png](pics%2Ftoronto.png)

-## If you search London and you click on "Wednesday"
+## If you search London and you click on "Tuesday"

 ![londonTuesday.png](pics%2FlondonTuesday.png)